Raeyn22/PLP-software-testing-week-1-Assignment-/Bug_Report_Summary.md

 Answer briefly (1–2 paragraphs):

 - What was your testing approach?
+  I used the 7 software testing principles to help me test efficiently.
 - What did you find easy or difficult during the task?
+Overall I found the task easy as the testing instructions was straightforward.
+Though trouble shooting was challenging as it meant trying different things to hopefully find a bug.
 - How confident are you now in identifying and reporting bugs?
+I'm relatively confident.